 Then I had a brief encounter with a handmade dining table crafted from two free-form matched planks of walnut.
 The piece amazed me and struck a chord that ended my acting career forever.
 My “inner termite” was out of the closet.
 In 1967, I teamed up with a couple of creative woodworkers to make sculptured furniture and wood accessories in a small Manhattan workshop.

 Later in 1967, I opened Impressions in Wood on Lexington Avenue and 65th Street.
 Those years were extraordinary.
 We made one of a kind furniture for some very interesting people, including a houseful of pieces for Paul Kantner and Grace Slick of Jefferson Airplane.
-During this period, I began experimenting with band saw boxes and puzzling techniques, taking old cedar limbs, crudely cutting them apart and gluing them back again into simple boxes, which sold for $30.
+During this period, I began experimenting with band saw boxes and puzzling techniques.
+I would take old cedar limbs, crudely cut them apart and glue them back again into simple boxes, which sold for $30.
 In 1976, I met Joanna.
 The following year we closed Impressions in Wood and moved to the country.